LOS ANGELES TRUST & ESTATE PLANNING LAW FIRM

 And within each trust type are sub-categories, as mentioned.

-Key takeaway: Most people get a revocable trust, which can be changed and even closed by the grantor/settlor.
-Once the grantor/trustor passes, then it becomes “irrevocable.”
+Key takeaway: Most people get a revocable trust, which can be changed and even closed by the trustor.
+Once the trustor passes, then it becomes “irrevocable.”
 At this point, the successor trustee takes over the estate.

 Los Angeles Estate Attorneys Near Me

-Fighting your own legal battles is never a good idea.
-There are many complexities in estate planning and business law.
-From will execution to trust formation and business administration, Hess Verdon is the law firm to call.
-We have a large presence in Lake Forest and dedicate our time and efforts to getting favorable outcomes for our clients in the city.
+There are many complexities in estate planning.
+From will execution to trust formation, Hess-Verdon is the law firm to call.
+We have a large presence in Los Angeles, CA. and dedicate our time and efforts to getting favorable outcomes for our clients in the city.

 Call (949) 706-7300 to set up an appointment.